 Salmon Fishing

-Harvested wild adult salmon or steelhead must be recorded on the Combined Angling Tag.
-Hatchery salmon or steelhead can be recorded on the Combined Angling Tag or a Hatchery Harvest Tag.
-Anglers can purchase only one Combined Angling Tag per year and as many as needed Hatchery Harvest Tags.
+Wild adult salmon or steelhead that are harvested must be recorded on the Combined Angling Tag.
+Hatchery-raised salmon or steelhead can be logged on either the Combined Angling Tag or the Hatchery Harvest Tag.
+While anglers are limited to purchasing one Combined Angling Tag per year, they may buy as many Hatchery Harvest Tags as needed.

 You May Also Like